Jang-woo-AnnaSoft/execution-state-preflight/README.md

 The provider checklist can carry *how* each condition gets checked, not just what it is.
 If tool providers put that check method into the input schema, the rules currently sitting in `description` as prose become conditions you can actually evaluate before running, instead of hints the model may or may not honor.

----

-## Ownership & License

-Copyright © 2026 AnnaSoft Inc. (Republic of Korea)

-1. Agent Framework & Software - This framework, source code, and specification are free for all organizations, including unrestricted commercial use, modification, and redistribution.

-2. Model Architecture & Native Integration - Direct application or internalization of these architectural principles (Inference Control and Lookup-Based Verification, such as slot-based state control mechanisms) within model weights, neural layers, or training/inference pipelines by organizations with annual gross revenue of USD 1 billion or more requires prior written agreement with AnnaSoft Inc. All other organizations may use these principles free of charge.

 Contact: hello@anna.software